Hilal0991/Chapter-1-Challenge-2/README.md

 Step-by-step:

-Initialize Tickets
+1.Initialize Tickets
 A list of predefined ticket strings is stored in an array.

-Process Each Ticket
+2.Process Each Ticket
 For each ticket:

-Remove dashes to form a single string of digits.
+-Remove dashes to form a single string of digits.

-Convert each character to an integer.
+-Convert each character to an integer.

-Calculate the sum and average of the digits.
+-Calculate the sum and average of the digits.

-Print the result for that ticket.
+-Print the result for that ticket.

-Determine Winner
+3.Determine Winner

 Track the ticket with the highest digit average.

 Print the winning ticket and its average.

 🔧 Key Concepts Used

-Arrays (String[], int[])
+-Arrays (String[], int[])

-String manipulation (replace, toCharArray)
+-String manipulation (replace, toCharArray)

-Character-to-integer conversion
+-Character-to-integer conversion

-Looping (for-each, for loops)
+-Looping (for-each, for loops)

-Tracking max values using conditionals
+-Tracking max values using conditionals

 🛠 Possible Improvements